Discover what types of vegetables and other foods are safe to feed your rabbits and other small pets.

 - TREATS – apple (without seeds), raspberries, strawberries, cucumber.

-- ALWAYS – Hay, a portion of guinea pig food, most leafy greens, fresh and dried herb mixes, dandelion leaves, wild plants as long as they are correctly identified.
+- ALWAYS – A source of fresh clean water, hay, a portion of guinea pig food, most leafy greens, fresh and dried herb mixes, dandelion leaves, wild plants as long as they are correctly identified.

 - SOMETIMES – broccoli, cauliflower, spinach, celery, carrots, green beans, tomatoes.

-- TREATS – apple (without seeds) raspberries, strawberries, cucumber.
+- TREATS – apple (without seeds) raspberries, strawberries, cucumber, citrus fruits i.e Oranges.

-- ALWAYS – A portion of hamster food, a variety of green vegetables (asparagus, broccoli, cauliflower, carrots, celery, chard, sweet corn, kale, cress, courgette) Berries (black berries and raspberries) and stone fruits (plums, peaches).
+- ALWAYS – A source of fresh clean water, a portion of hamster food, a variety of green vegetables (asparagus, broccoli, cauliflower, carrots, celery, chard, sweet corn, kale, cress, courgette) Berries (black berries and raspberries) and stone fruits (plums, peaches – remove stones from stone fruits).

-- SOMETIMES – Strawberries, banana, melon, cooked unsalted low-fat meats (e.g. chicken mince), low fat cottage cheese, cooked eggs, bread, grains
+- SOMETIMES – Squash, pumpkin, strawberries, banana, melon, cooked unsalted low-fat meats (e.g. chicken mince), low fat cottage cheese, cooked eggs, bread, grains, live crickets/mealworms.

 - TREATS – Low sugar or sugar free breakfast cereals, seeds and nuts (unsalted)

-- NEVER – Almonds, apple seeds, chocolate, raw kidney beans, avocado, rhubarb, onions and leeks.
+- NEVER – Sweet almonds, apple seeds, chocolate, raw kidney beans, avocado, rhubarb, onions and leeks.
+Discover more on what to feed your Hamster.

-- ALWAYS – A portion of rat food, leafy green vegetables, cooked grains, cooked legumes (never raw), fruits (no apple seeds or avocado) small amounts of cooked meats, low fat cottage cheese and cooked eggs.
+- ALWAYS – A source of fresh clean water, a portion of rat food, leafy green vegetables, cooked grains, cooked legumes (never raw), fruits (no apple seeds or avocado) small amounts of cooked meats, low fat cottage cheese and cooked eggs.

-- SOMETIMES – Dried corn, beetroot, celery, aubergine, lettuce, cucumber, spinach, radishes, live insects.
+- SOMETIMES – Raw or cooked corn, beetroot, celery, aubergine, lettuce, cucumber, spinach, radishes, live insects.

 - TREATS – Small amounts of no sugar added dried fruits, small amounts of toast, small amounts of yogurt (soya rather than dairy), low sugar baby food

-- NEVER – Citrus skin, uncooked dry beans and peanuts, mango, chocolate, poppy seeds, apple seeds, avocado, raw sweet potato.
+- NEVER – Citrus skin, uncooked dry beans and peanuts, mango, chocolate, poppy seeds, apple seeds, avocado, raw sweet potato, artichokes, dried corn, onions/leeks and rhubarb.
+Discover more on what to feed your rat.

-- ALWAYS – a portion of ferret food, cooked or raw eggs, raw chicken wings/thighs with bones (must be human grade produce, and fed fresh – remove if not eaten rapidly).
+- ALWAYS – A source of fresh clean water, a portion of ferret food, cooked or raw eggs, raw chicken wings/thighs with bones (must be human grade produce, and fed fresh – remove if not eaten rapidly).

-- NEVER – anything with added sugar or carbohydrate e.g. dog foods, other types of biscuit, fruits, chocolate, avocado, apple seeds.
+- NEVER – anything with added sugar or carbohydrate e.g. dog foods, other types of biscuit, fruits, vegetables, chocolate, avocado, apple seeds.
+Discover more on what to feed your ferret.

-- ALWAYS – Hay, a portion of chinchilla food, dried herb mixes, dandelion leaves.
+- ALWAYS – A source of fresh clean water, hay, a portion of chinchilla food, dried herb mixes, dandelion leaves.

-- SOMETIMES – fresh herb mixes, fibrous leafy greens (kale, radicchio).
+- SOMETIMES – fresh herb mixes, fibrous leafy greens (kale, radicchio), carrots and celery.

-- TREATS – raisins (1 raisin once a week), dried cranberries (1 cranberry once a week), apple (without seeds), dried rosehips.
+- TREATS – raisins (1 raisin once a week), dried cranberries (1 cranberry once a week), apple (without seeds), dried rosehips, blueberries and grapes.

-- ALWAYS – hay (not alfalfa), portion of degu food, dried herbs, squash, pumpkin, bell peppers
+- ALWAYS –A source of fresh clean water, hay (not alfalfa), portion of degu food, dried herbs, squash, pumpkin, bell peppers.

 - SOMETIMES – Peas, carrots, sweet potato, cucumber, corn, cherry tomato, green beans, dandelion leaves, culinary herbs, carrot tops, cauliflower, celery, Brussels sprouts.

-- TREATS – dry toast, Ryvita or similar dry sugar free crackers, frozen vegetables
+- TREATS – dry toast, Ryvita or similar dry sugar free crackers, frozen vegetables, rolled oats.

-- TREATS – Low sugar cereal, store-bought treats
+- TREATS – Low sugar cereal, store-bought treats, boiled egg, millet sprays and untreated applewood.